twesigomwedavid/CypGen/README.md

 ```

-## Running CypGen on the provided test dataset(s) - using Singularity
+## Running CypGen on the provided test dataset(s) - using Singularity (default)

 The following steps assume that;
     i.
 CypGen is your current working directory
     ii.
 Nextflow and Singularity are already installed

+### Step 1 - Parameters
+The parameters for Singularity are set as default so no need to change anything.

+### Step 2 - Execution of the pipeline

 ##### For execution on a local machine or single cluster node